cmu-rss-lab/rosdiscover-evaluation/README.rst

   - experiments/           Data for setting up the experiments, and the results we got
     |- detection/          Experiments that we used in RQ3
     |- recovery/           Experiments we used in RQ1 and RQ2
+  - results/               Contains raw and processed results from running the scripts
+    |- DataAnalysis.ipynb  A Jupyter notebook used for processing the results
+    |- data/               Various CSV files used for summarizing data for the paper
+    |  |- RosTopicBugs - Bug Data Set.csv
+    |                      The misconfiguration bug dataset contributed in the paper
+    |- detection/          Results for the detection experiments
+    |- recovery/           Results for the recovery experiments
-  - rootfs                 Contains files that get put in the docker images
+  - rootfs/                Contains files that get put in the docker images
-  - scripts                Python scripts for running and analyzing the experiments (see more below)
+  - scripts/               Python scripts for running and analyzing the experiments (see more below)